 But before we jump into defining your sales KPIs, we have to make an important distinction between two measurements: metrics and activities.

 A metric is a lagging indicator.
-Some examples include revenue, close rate, deal size and sales cycle length.
+Some examples include revenue, close rate, deal size, and sales cycle length.
 These tell you what has already happened and how well you’re doing.
-Activities, on the other hand, are leading indicators which are controllable behaviors that you believe will lead to the desired outcome.
+On the other hand, activities are leading indicators that are controllable behaviors that you believe will lead to the desired outcome.

-But there are controllable behaviors that would improve the likelihood of increasing that deal size metric, like VP-level conversations, ROI discussions and prospecting into larger companies.
-If increasing your deal size is a key company strategy this year, then you’ll want to consider establishing activity metrics that align such as those referenced above.
+But controllable behaviors would improve the likelihood of increasing that deal size metric, like VP-level conversations, ROI discussions and prospecting into larger companies.
+If increasing your deal size is a key company strategy this year, then you’ll want to consider establishing activity metrics that align, such as those referenced above.

 Easy enough, right?
 Let’s get started on finding the right sales KPIs for your sales team.